 An important skill often lacking in scientists is the ability to distill scientific information and to communicate it to non-scientific decision makers.
 A professional development policy component was incorporated into the training of all the NSERC CREATE IACPES trainees.
 This was to encourage the students to think beyond the science, to expose them to a network of government policy contacts, and to provide future opportunities to those students who might find a niche in the science/policy/management arena, an area that is desperately in need of scientifically trained individuals with proper communication skills.
 Each student chose a policy topic related to their research or some other atmospheric theme with the intention of writing a paper/manuscript and present the results to a suitable audience.
-At the 5th Annual IACPES Symposium on Atmospheric Chemistry and Physics, June 13, 2016, the students presented talks on atmospheric science policy to government scientists who were invited to participate.
+At the 5th Annual IACPES Symposium on Atmospheric Chemistry and Physics, June 13, 2016, the majority of students presented talks on atmospheric science policy to government scientists who were invited to participate.

 - Educating chemistry students on environmental science, GW